maheshGP2708/delta_demo/README.md

 # delta_demo
-it is a demo for github
+it is a demo for github.